Our history

 2016

-All change begins with ONE person.
-When we all join together, that’s when BIG change happens.
-We call it the power of (every)ONE.
-This year, we debuted a new look and program strategy.
-We also became laser-focused on one goal: Every child graduates from our program healthy, educated, employed and empowered to break the cycle of poverty.
+We debuted a new brand and program strategy, laser-focused on one goal: For every child who graduates from our program to move on healthy, educated, employed and empowered to break the cycle of poverty.

 90 years of impact